Ousmane leads North Texas against Louisiana Tech after 21-point performance | Federal News Network

 Denton, Texas; Saturday, 4 p.m.
 EST

-BOTTOM LINE: North Texas plays the Louisiana Tech Bulldogs after Abou Ousmane scored 21 points in North Texas’ 85-61 win over the Southern Miss Golden Eagles.
+BOTTOM LINE: North Texas hosts the Louisiana Tech Bulldogs after Abou Ousmane scored 21 points in North Texas’ 85-61 victory against the Southern Miss Golden Eagles.

-The Mean Green are 11-2 on their home court.
-North Texas ranks fifth in C-USA with 9.1 offensive rebounds per game led by Thomas Bell averaging 2.2.
+The Mean Green have gone 11-2 in home games.
+North Texas is fifth in C-USA with 9.1 offensive rebounds per game led by Thomas Bell averaging 2.2.

-The Bulldogs are 11-4 in conference matchups.
-Louisiana Tech ranks ninth in C-USA shooting 34.8% from 3-point range.
+The Bulldogs are 11-4 against C-USA opponents.
+Louisiana Tech is second in C-USA scoring 78.4 points per game and is shooting 46.0%.

 The teams meet for the second time in conference play this season.
 The Mean Green won 63-62 in the last matchup on Jan.
 29. Bell led the Mean Green with 21 points, and Kenneth Lofton Jr. led the Bulldogs with 20 points.

-TOP PERFORMERS: Tylor Perry is scoring 14.0 points per game with 2.8 rebounds and 2.6 assists for the Mean Green.
-Bell is averaging 10.3 points and 5.3 rebounds over the last 10 games for North Texas.
+TOP PERFORMERS: Bell is averaging 12.3 points and 6.7 rebounds for the Mean Green.
+Mardrez McBride is averaging 9.8 points over the last 10 games for North Texas.

-Lofton is averaging 16.6 points and 10.7 rebounds for the Bulldogs.
+Lofton is shooting 54.7% and averaging 16.6 points for the Bulldogs.
 Cobe Williams is averaging 10.7 points over the last 10 games for Louisiana Tech.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.